 Dining at Topnotch

-Both overnight guests and locals can enjoy Vermont fresh farm-to-table dining in two restaurants (The Roost and Flannel) or on an expansive outdoor patio with some the best views in the area of Mount Mansfield.
+Both overnight guests and locals can enjoy Vermont fresh farm-to-table dining in two restaurants (The Roost and Flannel).
 On my visit, The Roost was the only option.
 With a varied menu that focuses on local farms, there was ample opportunity to enjoy a number of meals without ever getting bored.

-Standouts from the menu include the creamy corn chowder I ordered a lunch.
-It was hearty and delicious with a hint of smokiness, the perfect thing to refuel after an outdoor adventure.
+Standouts from the menu included the charcuterie loaded with Vermont-made goodies.
+I also loved the creamy corn chowder I ordered at lunch.
+It was hearty and delicious with a hint of smokiness: the perfect thing to refuel after an outdoor adventure.
 For dinner, I suggest the risotto, it was rich and packed with flavor.

 The serving staff at Topnotch is there to please.
 They are working hard to make the guests feel pampered and I truly appreciate how hard it is to be in the service industry right now.
 The crew at Topnotch is going above and beyond to let those who can travel safely feel welcome.